kurokobo/awx-on-k3s/README.md

 ### Install AWX Operator

 > [!NOTE]
 > From AWX Operator 2.13.0, Default PostgreSQL version is bumped from 13 to 15.
-If you have a plan to upgrade existing AWX Operator and AWX, refer to [📝Tips: Upgrade AWX Operator and AWX](tips/upgrade-operator.md) to perform additional tasks to database migration.
+If you have a plan to upgrade existing AWX Operator and AWX, refer to [📝Tips: Upgrade AWX Operator and AWX](tips/upgrade-operator.md) to perform additional tasks to migrate database.

 Clone this repository and change directory.